Create and edit a reconstruction

 Note:

-The tile size entered needs to be a multiple of the raster pixel size.
+The tile size provided must be a multiple of the raster pixel size.

 Edit reconstruction settings